ACF

 2025-10-22 Reference source : World Trade Organization

-Plant Protection Products (PPP) Vietnam
+Plant Protection Products (PPP) Agricultural Chemicals

 Scope, Legal Basis, and Structure

-Substantive Updates
+Key Updates

 New active ingredients (16).
 Additions to the permitted list are: Ivermectin; Capsaicin; Streptomyces misionensis; Bacillus siamensis; Fluopimomide; Allicin; Dicloran; Cupric nonyl phenolsulfonate; Florylpicoxamid; Pyrisoxazole; Imazalil; Saflufenacil; Fluroxypyr; Cholecalciferol; S-Abscisic acid; Flumetralin.
-The draft also introduces new formulated products containing existing actives and mixtures already listed.

-Permitted list—headline counts (Annex 1).
+Permitted list - headline counts (Annex 1).

 • Insecticides: 895 actives / 2,194 trade names